Friday, January 29, 2010

 Thrifting and splurging

-Today I had a good time at Thrift Town, rolling the aisles, listening to retro 80's muzak, wasting all kinds of time.
-But, I did happen upon these items; a Hawaiian shirt for my hubby, a long sleeve veerry soft tee for me from Eddie Bauer in my favorite color, a nut grinder (for those blasted pecans! and I have a shortbread recipe for them I'm going to make), and this cute candy dish.
-It says "Noble Excellence" on the back which probably translates to "made in China".
+Today I had a good time at Thrift Town, rolling the aisles, listening to retro 80's muzak.
+I did happen upon these items; a Hawaiian shirt for Hubby, a long sleeve Eddie Bauer tee for me in my favorite color, a nut grinder and this cute dish.
 I spent a whopping $5.37.
 Whoo-hoo!
-Then I went and blew some bucks on hubby's birthday gift - more on that later!
 I also decided to make this pic my first of 100 photos:

 Melissa's Rose - Photo #1

 When we went to my sister's house on Christmas Eve this was blooming next to her deck.
 In December.
 I think it's a sign.
 You know - stop and smell the roses, or some such.
-A reminder.
 While you are busy with your life, unexpected beauty may be right in front of you.
-While you are busy doing errands, chores and housework, pause.
-Even when, especially when, your life is full to the brim.

 Monday, January 25, 2010